-LMS or CRM: Which Management System Will Benefit My Company?
+LMS vs CRM vs TMS: Which Management System Will Benefit My Company?

 A learning management system (LMS) can track every step of the training journey, giving management an insight into the real success levels of corporate training.
 Alternatively, a CRM helps you manage your relationships with existing and potential customers, which provides a fully integrated solution from the sales cycle right through to customer management.
 A TMS typically will house the functionality of both an LMS and CRM mentioned above, however has a primary objective of reducing paper based administration.
 It's an operational-focused tool that aims to streamline business processes.

 Expanding a training business without the help of technology or software can be almost impossible.
 Competition is fierce and the internet provides fast access for prospective clients to conduct initial research for a suitable supplier, make enquiries, and in many cases make the booking.
 Contact data is your lifeblood to new and repeat business.
 Every existing customer, contact or enquiry is potential business and as such should be recorded accurately and referenced in such a way that details can be recovered and accessed easily to promote services to suit their individual needs.
 This is where a customer relationship management system is extremely useful.